andrewjahn/AndysBrainBook/docs/OpenScience/OS/fMRIPrep_Demo_5_1stLevelAnalysis.rst

 Next Steps
 **********

-Now that we have successfully analyze a single subject, we now move on to a group-level analysis.
+Now that we have successfully analyzed a single subject, we now move on to a group-level analysis.
 To learn more about how to do that, click the ``Next`` button.